Lothrop Stoddard

-Theodore Lothrop Stoddard (June 29, 1883 – May 1, 1950) was an American historian, journalist, political scientist, conspiracy theorist, white supremacist, and white nationalist.
-Stoddard wrote several books which advocated eugenics and scientific racism, including The Rising Tide of Color Against White World-Supremacy (1920).
+Theodore Lothrop Stoddard (June 29, 1883 – May 1, 1950) was an American historian, journalist, political scientist and white supremacist.
+Stoddard wrote several books which advocated eugenics, white supremacy, Nordicism, and scientific racism, including The Rising Tide of Color Against White World-Supremacy (1920).
 He advocated a racial hierarchy which he believed needed to be preserved through anti-miscegenation laws.
 Stoddard's books were once widely read both inside and outside the United States.

 He was a member of the Ku Klux Klan, where his books were recommended reading.
-He was also a member of the American Eugenics Society as well as a founding member (along with Margaret Sanger) and board member of the American Birth Control League, which would later be renamed to the Planned Parenthood Federation of America.
+He was also a member of the American Eugenics Society as well as a founding member and board member of the American Birth Control League, which would later become the Planned Parenthood Federation of America.

 Stoddard's work influenced the Nazi government of Germany.
-His book The Revolt Against Civilization: The Menace of the Under-man (1922) introduced the term Untermensch (the German translation of Under-man) into Nazi conceptions of race.
-As a journalist he spent time in Germany during the first months of World War II, where he interviewed several prominent Nazi officials.
-After the end of the war, Stoddard's writing faded from popularity.
+His book The Revolt Against Civilization: The Menace of the Under-man (1922) may have introduced the term Untermensch (the German translation of "Under-man") into Nazi discussions of race.
+He traveled as a journalist in Germany during the first months of World War II, during which he received preferential treatment for interviews with Nazi officials and met briefly with Adolf Hitler.
+After the war, Stoddard's writing faded from popularity.

 Early life and education

 Stoddard was born in Brookline, Massachusetts, the son of John Lawson Stoddard, a prominent writer and lecturer, and his wife Mary H. Stoddard.
-He attended Harvard College, graduating magna cum laude in 1905, and studied law at Boston University until 1908.
+In 1900 he enlisted in the United States Army to fight in the Philippine–American War and was commissioned to the signal corps.
+Following his military stint, Stoddard attended Harvard College, graduating magna cum laude in 1905, and studied law at Boston University until 1908.
 Stoddard received a Ph.D. in History from Harvard University in 1914.